Brian Hayes (politician): European Parliament

 He was elected as the Fine Gael candidate for the Dublin constituency at the 2014 European Parliament election, terminating his appointment as Minister of State.
 Hayes was the lead negotiator for the European People's Party (EPP) on the plan for a Pan-European Pension Product (PEPP).
 On 6 November 2018, Hayes announced that he was leaving politics and would not contest the European Parliament election in 2019.
 He is currently Chief Executive of Banking & Payment Federation Ireland.

 Oireachtas Golf Society scandal

-In August 2020, Hayes became one of the figures of the Oireachtas Golf Society scandal ("Golfgate"), a scandal created when members of the Oireachtas Golf Society were discovered to have breached the rules set down by the Irish government about gathering during the COVID-19 Pandemic.
+In August 2020, Hayes became one of the figures of the Oireachtas Golf Society scandal, a scandal created when members of the Oireachtas Golf Society were discovered to have breached the rules set down by the Irish government about gathering during the COVID-19 pandemic.